25 Oct Shudder at These Spooky Birds

 Why: Books are Earth friendly, Mind friendly, and Tooth friendly.

-How: Buy books at your local library in their used books store or during a used books sale.
-Or find an organization that sells used books.
+How: Buy books at your local library in their used book store or from an organization that sells used books.

 Bonus Benefit: Used books can cost less than candy bars.